 Bitcoin (BTC) is a cryptocurrency developed in 2009 by a modest developer under the name of Satoshi Nakamoto.
 Bitcoin was introduced for the first time in Satoshi’s white paper.
 It was envisioned as a decentralized digital currency, which means that it operates with no central authority (like a bank) in charge.

 To achieve this, Bitcoin utilizes a special peer-to-peer technology known as blockchain technology.
 Moreover, Bitcoin is an open-source (free) software, i.e. its design is public, nobody owns and controls Bitcoin, and anyone can become a Bitcoin developer.
+But first, you need to ask, what language is Bitcoin blockchain written in?
+The Bitcoin language was created using C++.

 Let’s get started!